DiogoRibeiro7/genSurvPy/README.md

 ## License

 This project is licensed under the MIT License.
-See [LICENCE](LICENCE) for details.
+See [LICENSE](LICENSE) for details.

 ## Citation